Stability analysis of chaotic systems from data: Background

 By substituting decomposition~\eqref{eq:firstor} into \eqref{eq:dynamicalsyst} and collecting the first-order terms $\sim\mathcal{O}(\epsilon)$, we obtain the governing equation for the first-order perturbations (i.e., linear dynamics)

-where $J_{ij}=\frac{\partial f(x_i)}{\partial x_j} \in \mathbb{R}^{D\times D}$ are the components of the Jacobian, $\bJ(\bx(t))$, which is in general time-dependent.
+where $J_{ij}=\frac{\partial f_i(x)}{\partial x_j} \in \mathbb{R}^{D\times D}$ are the components of the Jacobian, $\bJ(\bx(t))$, which is in general time-dependent.
 The perturbations $\bu$ evolve on the linear tangent space at each point $\bx(t)$.
 The goal of stability analysis is to compute the growth rate of infinitesimal perturbations, which is achieved by computing the Lyapunov exponents and a basis of the tangent space with the Covariant Lyapunov Vectors.
 To do so, we numerically time-march $K\leq D$ tangent vectors, $\bu_i\in \mathbb{R}^D$, as columns of the matrix $\bU\in \mathbb{R}^{D\times K}$, $\bU = [\bu_1, \bu_2,\dots,\bu_K]$

 Geometrically, Eq.~\eqref{eq:Qtangdynamics} describes the tangent space around the state $\bx(t)$.
 Starting from $\bx(t=t_0)=\bx_0$ and $\bU(t_0)=\mathbb{I}$, Eqs.~\eqref{eq:dynamicalsyst} and \eqref{eq:Qtangdynamics} are numerically solved with a time integrator.
 As explained in the subsequent paragraphs, in a chaotic system, almost all nearby trajectories diverge exponentially fast with an average rate equal to the leading Lyapunov exponent.
 Hence, the tangent vectors align exponentially fast with the leading Lyapunov vector, $\bu_1$. (`Almost all' means that the set of perturbations that do not grow with the largest Lyapunov exponents has a zero measure.)
 To circumvent this numerical issue, it is necessary to periodically orthonormalize the tangent space basis during time evolution, using a QR-decomposition of $\bU$, as $\bU(t)=\bQ(t) \bR(t,\Delta t)$ (see \cite{Benettin1980,Shimada_Nagashima1979}) and updating the columns of $\bU$ with the columns of $\bQ$, i.e.~$\bU \leftarrow \bQ$.
 The matrix $\bR(t,\Delta t)\in \mathbb{R}^{K\times K}$ is upper-triangular and its diagonal elements $[\bR]_{i,i}$ are the local growth rates over a time span $\Delta t$ of the (now) orthonormal vectors $\bU$, which are also known as backward Gram-Schmidt vectors (GSVs)\cite{Ginelli2007,Ginelli2013}.
-The Lyapunov spectrum, which is sorted from the largest to the smallest exponent, contains $K\leq D$ exponents and is computed by taking the time average of the logarithms of $[\bR]_{i,i}$,
+The Lyapunov spectrum is given by \footnote{ The Oseledets' theorem~\cite{Oseledets1968,Eckmann_Ruelle1985,Ginelli2013} establishes the existence of Lyapunov exponents (LEs) for a generic set of orbits under fairly general assumptions.
+In particular, the Oseledets' theorem enables the extension of Lyapunov stability analysis to any trajectory of a dynamical system defined on a Riemannian manifold of dimension $N$ and equipped with a suitable metric, including fixed points and periodic orbits.}